 Sample questions and use cases

-Information about traffic counts is important to users like regional and local planning departments, first response teams, real estate developers, construction crews, and site managers.
+Information about traffic counts is important to users such as regional and local planning departments, first response teams, real estate developers, construction crews, and site managers.
 The Esri Traffic Counts dataset can be used to identify high traffic areas, plan infrastructure improvements, assess potential business locations based on traffic patterns, and inform public transportation strategies by visualizing regional traffic flow and congestion hot spots.

 Sample questions that can be answered using Traffic Counts data may include the following: